pyraxo/TextUs/docs/README.md

 ## Contents

-- `prd.md`: Product Requirements Document detailing the complete system specifications
+- `prd.md`: Product Requirements Document detailing the complete system specifications and features
-- `changelog.md`: Record of all notable changes to the project
+- `changelog.md`: Record of all notable changes to the project, updated with each significant development
 - Additional technical documentation (coming soon)
+  - API Documentation
+  - Deployment Guide
+  - Development Guidelines

 ## Documentation Management

 These documents are maintained and updated by AI coding agents to ensure consistency with the codebase.
-All changes are tracked in the changelog.
+All changes are tracked in the changelog and synchronized with the latest development updates.

+## Recent Updates

+- Enhanced product features including RAG integration and trainer functionality
+- Improved architectural documentation with new backend components
+- Updated changelog with latest development progress
+- Added planned features and future enhancements

 ## Quick Links